Skip to content

 Because agents can forget to clear it, the daemon bounds stale descriptions with a clear-on-read TTL (daemon.description_ttl_seconds, default 900 seconds).
 There is no polling loop.
 When a peer is read through /peers or peer lookup and its description is older than the TTL, the daemon clears it in memory and in the durable mapping.
 A description restored from durable mapping state gets stamped on first read so it has a bounded TTL window rather than living forever.

 last_seen is the daemon's most recent activity timestamp for the peer.
 It is refreshed by registration, reconnect, status updates, description updates, role claims, and MCP touch calls.
-MCP tools touch on entry so outbound tool activity counts as liveness even if an inbound WebSocket hook dropped.
+MCP tools touch on entry so outbound tool activity refreshes the liveness clock even if an inbound WebSocket hook dropped, but touch does not change the peer's transport status.

 Runtime/session liveness is separate from transport/socket liveness.
 A hook-based peer may have a live tmux pane and agent process while its background WebSocket sidecar is disconnected; in that state the peer can remain online or busy, but ask/notify delivery over the WebSocket still fails explicitly because inbound transport is unavailable.
 Lazy repair only demotes disconnected pane-backed peers when runtime evidence is also missing: the recorded agent PID is not alive and tmux no longer shows the pane.
-Fresh HTTP pane pre-registration starts offline until a WebSocket connection or hook/MCP touch proves runtime activity.
+Fresh HTTP pane pre-registration starts offline until a WebSocket connection or status update promotes it.

 last_seen is observability, not a unique identity selector.
 Repowire avoids choosing between ambiguous display-name matches based only on recency because that can misroute work.